-If an individual is raising a concern about the headteacher, they should express their concerns in writing to the CEO/Chair of ASC/Chair of the Audit Committee or in their absence the Chair of the HUET Board.
-Where this is the case, the CEO/Chair of ASC/Chair of the Audit Committee will take on the headteacher's duties outlined in Section 11.
+If an individual is raising a concern about the headteacher, they should express their concerns in writing to the CEO/Chair of the Audit Committee or in their absence the Chair of the HUET Board.
+Where this is the case, the CEO/Chair of the Audit Committee will take on the headteacher's duties outlined in Section 11.